latiful-hassan/power_bi_first_introduction/README.md

 ## **Data Preparation**

+The raw data needs to be cleaned and formatted before we can proceed with visualisation/analysis.

 - Open **Power Query** and connect to *population-1950-1999*, *population-2000-2049* and *population-2050-2100*

 - Below is an example of the raw data from 1950-1999: